 For all of its festive flair, Eggnog, when you think about it, can be kind of a bummer.
-It’s often way too thick, it doesn’t pair well with food, and it’s packed full of extra calories that no one really needs this time of year.
+It’s often way too thick, it doesn’t pair well with food, and its rich ingredients can make for an overall overwhelming drinking experience.

 A better alternative to mugs of the viscous nutmeg-garnished sip?
 It’s very distant cousin, clarified milk punch.
 Also called English milk punch, or clear milk punch, it’s a style of drink that has been around since the 17th century.
-(Colonial Americans had a taste for it too.)
 It admittedly takes some time to make, but the unique results can be well worth the effort.

 “Milk punch is a fascinating mistress and holds up incredibly well with almost anything,” says Gareth Howells, the beverage director at The VNYL in New York City.
 “The milk post-break has an amazing ability to harmonize and soften almost anything you can throw into it.”

 The holidays are a time to enjoy good cocktails with the people who matter most.
 Give your friends and family a treat by making your milk punch with 100 percent pot-still rye.
 Lot 40 is a superior Canadian whisky, with a flavor as special as the season.
 Don’t make the perfect holiday cocktail without it.

 Howells has had several different iterations on the menu at The VNYL, including the 1862, with Copper & Kings American brandy, Hennessy VS Cognac, Batavia arrack, pineapple, lemon, clove, coriander, Ceylon green tea, demerara sugar and milk.
 The coolest thing about milk punch?
 If it’s filtered properly and has a high enough ABV, it can last just about indefinitely in the fridge, where it can continue to mellow and evolve.